CMU-18240/svinterface/README.md

 # SystemVerilog Interface Checker for Python
+### NOTICE
+This tool currently does not meet requirements.
+The parsing is way too strict, with things like slight whitespace variations causing a false negative.
+More work needs to be done in the future.

 A handy Python module that can compare two SV files, and ensure that the module interfaces match.
 Particularly good for making sure one doesn't make the mistake of mixing up `logic [1:0]` with `logic`, and the like.